Please follow and like us:

 30. Try a Mexican meal

-Spice things up a bit with a meal at one of two Mexican restaurants in town.
-Rancho Los Primos and El Jalisco both serve up flavorful dishes at reasonable prices.
+Spice things up a bit with a meal at the local Mexican restaurant.
+El Jalisco on the highway serves up flavorful dishes at reasonable prices.

 31. See a show